Electoral Reform

 - Secure Payments

-Th cherry blossoms featured herein serve as yet another traditional motif from Japanese culture, with its ephemerality heavily tied to the notion self-sacrifice.
+Th cherry blossoms featured herein serve as yet another traditional motif from Japanese culture, with its ephemerality heavily tied to the aforementioned notion self-actualization through self-sacrifice.
 The lyrics of a famous military composition illustrates this dogma best by comparing the ephemeral bloom of the sakura (cherry blossom) to that of the destiny of Japan’s soldiers, both in fatalistic terms: “Cherry blossoms only bloom prepared to fall, so let us scatter like cherry blossoms in the wind, for the sake of our nation.”

 Poster reads (from right to left, top to bottom): Election Purge | Election date: April 30th | Show Japan’s Spirit at the Elections | Nagano Prefecture